-Get the credit you deserve for planning events
+Get the credit you deserve as an event marketer

-It’s hard to pull back and see the big picture when you’re buried in the middle of last minute logistics, booth set up, budgets, shipments and making sure you’re sending the right reps.
+Your next big event is just around the corner.
+You're buried in the middle of last minute logistics, booth set up, budgets, shipments, payment to vendors and making sure you’ve prepared the sales reps.

-As Event Marketers ourselves, we feel your pain, but hey, maybe there’s a big bonus or promotion for your stellar achievement this year!
+As Event Marketers ourselves, we feel your pain, but hey, maybe there’s a big bonus or promotion for your stellar achievement this year...
+Or maybe not?

 The good news is you’re not alone.
 LOTS of Event Marketers are waking up to the fact that they need better tracking to get credit for their work.